tsiger/widgetizer-docs/core-project-id-architecture.md

 - Confirm you're using folderName, not UUID, for paths
 - Check `getProjectFolderName()` is being called
-- Verify fallback to `project.id` is working
+- If resolution fails, expect a 404/500 instead of a fallback

 ### FolderName conflicts